BethHayden01/BlossomCare/README.md

 ## Wireframes
 ![Wireframes](documentation/wireframes.pdf)
 The wireframes for my project were generated using Baslsamiq.
 They all correspond with the webpages I have created, however, the wireframe for the products page is slightly different.
 This is because once reviewing the layout, I felt page flowed better in a column allowing the user to scroll through products.

+Testing

+Please see [TESTING.md](TESTING.md) for all files relating to the testing of the final webpage.